 - Place them on a baking sheet and bake for 40 minutes at 350° F.

-- Remove from the oven and allow to cool before mashing them with a potato masher until you have a thick paste.
+- Then, remove from the oven and allow to cool before mashing them with a potato masher until you have a thick paste.

-- Stir in the cinnamon and honey (the amounts above are approximations and you can use more or less as desired).
+- After, stir in the cinnamon and honey (the amounts above are approximations and you can use more or less as desired).

 - Store in individual containers in the refrigerator.